nicholas-long/kb/linux/ex-notes.md

 >   1 text
 >   2 text
 >   3 id; uname -a¬

-edit / change line buffer
+pipe lines into the program and replace output like in vim. pipe data send line or range of lines to stdin
 >   3 id; uname -a¬
 > :3!bash
 > :3z
 >   3 uid=1000(`... snip ...`)¬
 >   4 Linux `... snip ...` GNU/Linux¬

-pipe lines into the program and replace output like in vim. pipe data send line or range of lines to stdin
+join referenced line or current line with next line.
 > j
-join referenced line or current line with next line.
+join without spaces (ex does spaces, ed does not?)
 > j!

-join without spaces (ex does spaces, ed does not?)
+append text lines ranging from 2 to EOF
 > a
 > text goes here. appending after current line.¬
 > text
 > .
-append text lines ranging from 2 to EOF